rkhoriander/docs/articles/quickstart/native/android/04-user-profile.md

 Do not hardcode the Auth0 `domain` and `clientId` values when creating the Auth0 instance.
 We recommend you add them to the `strings.xml` file.
 :::

-Decode the id token using a [JWT library](https://github.com/auth0/JWTDecode.Android) and obtain the Subject value, which represents the id of the user to whom the token was issued.
+Decode the ID Token using a [JWT library](https://github.com/auth0/JWTDecode.Android) and obtain the **Subject** value, which represents the id of the user to whom the token was issued.

 ```java
 // app/src/main/java/com/auth0/samples/activities/MainActivity.java